shinokada/vimnotes/notes/buffer.md

 |:e!     | Buffersrestore the original file|
 |:bd!    | Buffersforcibly remove the buffer from the buffer list, discarding any changes|
 |:q!     | Buffersforce Vim to quit, discarding changes to all modified buffers|

+In .vimrc setting hidden will allow you without vim errors/warnings.

+    set hidden

+The `argdo` command works best when the `hidden` setting is enabled.